-If the answer to any of these questions is NO then HRMC are extremely likely to classify the engagement as employment, not self-employment.
+If the answer to the majority of these questions is NO then HRMC are extremely likely to classify the engagement as employment, not self-employment.

-The impact of this on the employing contractor can be disastrous; massive bills for unpaid National insurance contributions, fines, and interest.
+The impact of this on the employing contractor can be disastrous; back dated bills for unpaid National Insurance contributions, fines, and interest.

 What is the solution?

-By appointing EEBS as the supplier of your sub-contract labour, you create an un-breachable Firewall that prevents HMRC from reclassifying your self-employed sub-contractors as employees.
-We have dozens of clients who have been inspected by HMRC whilst using our services, and our business model has never been challenged.
+By appointing EEBS as the supplier of your sub-contract labour, you create a firewall that prevents HMRC from reclassifying your self-employed sub-contractors as employees.
+EEBS have dozens of clients who have been inspected by HMRC whilst using our services, and our business model has never been challenged.

 In addition EEBS will: